Yes, this is the third recipe for sticky gingerbread I’ve posted on this blog.

 For the past few years, baking up a big pan of gingerbread on a rainy day and then sitting down to enjoy a still-warm-from-the-oven slice and a big mug of tea has become something of a fall ritual.

-This year’s version is a Pumpkin Spice Gingerbread that starts off with my basic recipe and stirs in a generous dose of pumpkin spice, thus bringing together my two autumnal obsessions into one convenient format.
+This year’s version is a Pumpkin Spice Gingerbread that starts off with my basic recipe and sprinkles in a generous dash or two of pumpkin spice, thus bringing together my two autumnal obsessions into one convenient format.

 The pumpkin flavour in the finished cake is quite subtle, more of a whisper than a shout, but it gives the finished cake an incredibly tender, moist crumb.
 (I mean, look at those slices – even with the sharpest knife in my kitchen, it refused to slice cleanly!)